 Jane smiled.
 “Pray, forgive me, Lizzy, but he does sound charming and delightful.”

 Elizabeth’s smile faded.
 “Indeed, he is, but I do not know what to think about his sisters.
 They are so different from him.
-While they treat me with kindness outwardly, I feel they are silently looking upon me with disdain and contempt.”
+While they treat me with kindness outwardly, I felt they were silently looking at me with disdain and contempt.”
 She let out a sigh as she shook her head.
 “And Mr. Darcy, who is supposedly such a good friend of his, may even be worse.”

 “Oh, certainly not, Lizzy.”